 - From the home page, click Upgrade.

-- Click Upgrade, then click Choose File and browse to the VMware-NSX-Manager-upgrade-bundle-releaseNumber-NSXbuildNumber.tar.gz file.
+- Click Upload Bundle, and then click Choose File.
+Browse to the VMware-NSX-Manager-upgrade-bundle-releaseNumber-NSXbuildNumber.tar.gz file.
 Click Continue to start the upload.

 The upload status displays in the browser window.